BindPlane OP

 Using BindPlane OP to Manage Observability Pipelines

 BindPlane OP is the first observability pipeline management system built for OpenTelemetry.
-It’s a vendor agnostic solution for managing agents and connecting sources to any or multiple destinations.
-Agents can be configured to enrich, filter, or sample data at the source, saving on ingestions costs.
+It’s a vendor-agnostic solution for managing agents and connecting sources to any or multiple destinations.
+Agents can be configured to enrich, filter, or sample data at the source, saving on ingestion costs.
 This blog details the steps for sampling logs.
-The motto is “instrument once, send anywhere,” because BindPlane OP was built for the purpose of managing environments of any size, even with thousands of agents.
-It’s available as an open source solution, and a full scale enterprise solution.
+The motto is “instrument once, send anywhere” because BindPlane OP was built to manage environments of any size, even with thousands of agents.
+It’s available as an open-source solution and a full-scale enterprise solution.

-You can find the open source version on GitHub and refer to the BindPlane OP documentation to get started.
-The BindPlane OP Enterprise Edition comes with all the power and flexibility of the open source version as well as a long list of features built for large organizations with environments of any size.
-Contact observIQ to schedule a BindPlane OP Enterprise Demo, or join the BindPlane OP Slack to talk to us and other BindPlane OP users.
+To get started, you can find the open-source version on GitHub and refer to the BindPlane OP documentation.
+The BindPlane OP Enterprise Edition comes with all the power and flexibility of the open-source version and a long list of features built for large organizations with environments of any size.
+Contact observIQ to schedule a BindPlane OP Enterprise Demo, or join the BindPlane OP Slack to talk to other BindPlane OP users and us.

 Once your BindPlane OP instance is running, load it up on any device with access to your environment and jump to the Agents tab.